hashkat/hashkat/docs/commandline.md

 ## Enabling a Text Editor

 You can modify the contents of a file using a text editor.
 There are numerous text editors available for you to use, but for this documentation, we will use the 'nano' text editor, simply because it is one of the more basic ones and a good text editor to start out with.
 You can use 'nano' to edit a file in your current working directory by simply typing in the command **nano** followed by the name of the file you wish to edit.
-Entering in the following command will edit the file *newerfile*:
+Entering in the following command will allow you to edit the file *newerfile* (assuming you are in the directory that it is currently in):

 `nano newerfile`